probmods/dippl/chapters/hmm.md

 }
 ~~~

-First here is a fairly standard, 'direct', version that never explicitly represents the partial state sequences:
+First, this is a fairly standard, 'direct', version that never explicitly represents the partial state sequences:

 ~~~
 var hmminit = function(){